 South Africa's rand falls as risk appetite wanes

-JOHANNESBURG, April 1 (Reuters) - South Africa's rand struggled for momentum against a stronger dollar in early trade on Friday, as a lack of progress in Russia-Ukraine peace talks weighed on appetite for risky assets.
+JOHANNESBURG, April 1 (Reuters) - South Africa's rand weakened against a stronger dollar on Friday, as accelerating wage growth in the United States and a lack of progress in Russia-Ukraine peace talks weighed on appetite for risky assets.

 "The rand has over the course of the week thus far made a number of forays sub the 14.5000 technical support level, and on each occasion, the local unit has failed to consolidate these gains," Nedbank analysts wrote in a note.

-"Yesterday, the price action suggested the markets had lost faith in their short USD positions, this ahead of various U.S. data releases today."

-South African-focused investors will also look forward to Moody's review of the country's sovereign credit ratings, scheduled for Friday.
+Investors focusing on South Africa have also been waiting for Moody's review of the country's sovereign credit ratings, scheduled for Friday.

 Moody's has South Africa's long-term foreign-currency rating on Ba2 it has a negative outlook.
 Its long-term local-currency rating is also at Ba2.